 Section 12.
 Financial Disclosure

 Financial Disclosure Report.
-Each student candidate or joint ticket organizations must keep accurate and up-to-date records of all campaign receipts and expenditures.
+Each student candidate or joint ticket organization must keep accurate and up-to-date records of all campaign receipts and expenditures.
 Receipts must be provided for all campaign expenditures.
 All expenses in excess of one dollar shall be included in the candidate disclosure statements.
 Each financial disclosure report must have all expenditure receipts attached.

 Financial Records.
-Each student candidate or joint ticket organizations must list identifying information (name, item, etc.) and amounts of each contribution and expenditure.
+Each student candidate or joint ticket organization must list identifying information (name, item, etc.) and amounts of each contribution and expenditure.
 Contributions and expenditures of non-monetary assets or in-kind efforts must be listed and valued at their fair Market value, as determined by the SEC.
 All campaign materials distributed by and/or paid for by a supporter for a student candidate or joint ticket organization must be included in the candidate’s campaign expenditures.

 Financial Disclosure Form.
 The SEC shall provide standardized forms for the purposes of this Code by the filing deadline.